Should I Invest In A Metal Building Or Add On To My Current Building?

 Location

-I'm sure you remember how much time it took to pick out the location of your current facilities.
+I'm sure you remember how long it took to pick out the current location of your custom-engineered steel building.

-You likely considered the neighborhood, the proximity to your competition, the potential for growth, traffic patterns, entrances, and exits, just to name a few factors that will have an impact on the future success of your business.
+You likely considered the neighborhood, the proximity to your competition, the potential for growth, traffic patterns, entrances, and exits, just to name a few factors that will impact your business's future success.

-You should do the same thing when you're considering expansion or relocation.
+You should do the same thing when considering expanding or relocating your current steel building.

-If your current facility is thriving, and you're comfortable with the future of your business location, expanding could likely be your best option.
+If your current structure is thriving, and you're comfortable with the future of your business location, expanding to a larger structure could likely be your best option.

 This will allow you to build on your current success without missing a beat and avoid the headaches of uprooting your business.

-If the initial assessment of your business location proved to be inaccurate or your neighborhood has changed, building from scratch could be the change your business needs.
+If the initial assessment of your business location proved to be inaccurate or your neighborhood has changed, a custom metal building could be the change your business needs.

 Moving your business will give you a fresh start and facilitate business in a location that better suits you and your business goals.